nikogura/nikogura.com/EngineeringStandards.md

 - **Never** build or test with Alpine if running on Debian/Ubuntu

 Alpine uses Musl-C instead of GlibC.
 Binaries compiled on Alpine won't run on Debian.
 These errors require large amounts of debugging hours.
 Avoid them entirely.

 ---

+## Test-Driven Development (TDD)

+**TDD is the law.
+All new features and changes MUST include test coverage.**

+- **NEVER ship code without tests.** Test coverage is not optional.
+- When adding new features, you MUST either:
+  1. Add new test files covering the new functionality, OR
+  2. Expand existing test files to cover the new behavior
+- **Tests must be written BEFORE claiming a feature is complete.**
+- If you implement code changes without adding tests, the work is INCOMPLETE.

+### Test Requirements

+- New functions/methods → New unit tests
+- New feature flags/config options → Tests verifying all code paths
+- Bug fixes → Regression tests preventing the bug from returning
+- Refactoring → Tests verifying behavior unchanged
+- API changes → Tests covering new signatures and edge cases

+### Test Quality Standards

+- Tests must be deterministic (no flaky tests)
+- Use table-driven tests for multiple scenarios
+- Test both happy paths AND error conditions
+- Tests must run in parallel when possible (`t.Parallel()`)
+- Test names must clearly describe what's being tested
+- Tests must be isolated (no shared state between tests)

+### Running Tests

+- All tests must pass: `go test ./...`
+- All linters must pass: `golangci-lint run`
+- Both must succeed before code is considered complete

+**If someone asks you to implement something and doesn't mention tests:**
+- You MUST proactively add tests anyway
+- Do NOT wait to be asked
+- Tests are not a "nice to have" - they are mandatory

+**Example workflow:**
+1. Implement feature
+2. Write comprehensive tests
+3. Run tests: `go test ./...`
+4. Run linters: `golangci-lint run`
+5. Only then is the feature complete

+---